Skip to content

 • Click Recalculate to refresh totals

-• Recalculation will re-apply all overtime rules and rate linking based on current configurations
+• Recalculation re-applies all rate rules, days-of-week constraints, overtime rules, and percentage rate calculations based on current configurations

 5. Download a Paycheck